allies-art-club/allies-art-club-beta/README.md

 - travis pushes built prod images to docker hub
 - travis pushes project to heroku
 - heroku pulls images from Docker Hub, deploys (may swap out for AWS later)

+travis flow
+- specify docker as a dependency
+- build test version of react project
+- run tests
+- build prod version of all projects
+- push all to docker hub
+- tell heroku to update